 In 2000, the College replaced all the cores in the Residence Halls with a Premium Keyway System that is not available to the public.
 All keys and cores must be purchased from the manufacturer and cannot be duplicated locally.

-At the close of each academic year, the College removes and replaces all cores on interior doors to student rooms thereby assuring that a previous occupant cannot access dormitory rooms.
 As part of major renovations to our dormitories, all dormitory rooms have swipe card access in addition to a key system.